Getting Started with Dropfleet Commander

 When in doubt, you can always magnetize

 That’s all for our basic purchase list and assembly advice.
 If you want to dive in a little harder with your initial buy in, there are some other things that are nice to have.
 For just about every faction, the Destroyer packs are a nice buy.
 UCM has three fantastic options for their destroyers in the Kiev, the Havana, and the Vancouver.
 Scourge Succubi are dangerous atmospheric hunters.
 Though all the PHR options are solid, the Jasons really stand out as mean gunships.
 Resistance gets the most efficient bulk landers in the game in Aldrins.
 Shaltari destroyers are a bit lackluster, so consider their monitors instead.
 The Selenium Heavy Gates are really great pieces of utility for Shaltari fleets.
 Resistance might also want to consider some Monitors so they can get some Galileos.
 Their scan ability and the telescope greatly improve Resistance firepower.
-The Battle for Earth book is also a great buy if for no other reason than the background lore.
-It provides a great look at every faction in the game.
-It also has some scenarios, which are the lifeblood of Dropfleet.
-You can never have enough scenarios.
 You might also want some stuff from third party vendors.
 The starter sets comes with a basic modular playmat, but you might want something a little better.
 In addition to TTCombat's own game mats, Deepcut Studios and Mats by Mars make some great mats with mousepad material in the standard 4x4 Dropfleet size.
 Mats by Mars is stateside for cheaper shipping, but Deepcut Studio's prices are lower enough that the prices are roughly comparable after shipping costs.
 You really can’t go wrong with either vendor.
 We’ve used both at different times and loved what we’re gotten both times.
 Finally, a lot of folks don’t particularly like the standard Dropfleet bases, so Blotz (I know, this website looks a bit sketchy, but I've ordered from them no problem) and Laserforge Miniatures make alternatives.
 Laserforge makes a simpler all-acrylic solution that is a little pricier.
 Blotz makes an MDF and acrylic system that is a little bulkier, but also a little cheaper.
 Both require significantly large orders to get free stateside shipping, so plan accordingly.